City Guide for: Ranthambore, Rajasthan, India

 Airport

 The nearest airport to Ranthambore is **Jaipur International Airport (JAI)**, located approximately 180 kilometers (112 miles) away.
-From the airport, you can hire a taxi or pre-booked private car to reach Ranthambore, which takes around 3-4 hours.
-Alternatively, you can take a train from Jaipur to Sawai Madhopur, the nearest railway station to Ranthambore, and then hire a taxi or auto-rickshaw for the final leg of the journey.
+From the airport, you can hire a taxi or pre-booked private car to reach Ranthambore.
+The journey takes around 3-4 hours.
+Alternatively, you can take a train from Jaipur to Sawai Madhopur, which is the nearest railway station to Ranthambore.

 Attractions